Table of contents

 How to Build

-Type in the title of the lesson in the textbox located at the top left-hand side of the screen.
+Type in the title of the lesson activity in the textbox located at the top left-hand side of the screen.

 In the Manage Content screen there are two columns.
 The one on the left represents images, video, or text that appears on the front side of the cards.
 The column on the right represents the content that appears on the back of the card.

 Tap on the Create group button to create a Cards round.
-Tap the Create Content button to add each content bar needed for the lesson for that round.
+Tap the Create Content button to add each content bar needed for the lesson activity for that round.
 You can drag the content bar across rounds.
-Within each content bar, Items can be set to display as text-only, image only, or text + image/video for this lesson type.
+Within each content bar, Items can be set to display as text-only, image only, or text + image/video for this lesson activity type.
 Audio can be added to the front and to the back of each card.

 Enter the text for each item, and then select the Background button located on the right side of each column to activate a file browser.
 Use the handles located on the right side of each text/content bar to move them into the order you choose.